 Some conditions may arise that have no associated error message.
-Refer to the following table, if such a condition arises on the ACCU-CHEK Inform II system.
+Refer to the following table, if such a condition arises on the Accu-Chek Inform II system.

-Display/symptom Possible solution No message or unusual behavior Meter display does not power on Wait 10 seconds and try turning on the unit again.
+Display/symptom Possible solution No message or unusual behavior Meter display does not power on Wait 10 seconds and try powering on the unit again.
 Place the meter in the base unit and confirm that it is charging.
 Check that the battery pack is correctly installed and connected.
 Follow the instructions in Chapter 9 to avoid data loss when replacing the battery pack.
 Meter displays an unexpected result Refer to the package insert for the test strips.

 Display/symptom Possible solution Test result LO/HI The glucose result may be below (LO) or above (HI) the measurement range of the system.
 Refer to the package insert for the test strips.
 Check that you are performing the test correctly (see Chapter 3).
 Run a glucose control test with a new test strip (see Chapter 4).
 Repeat the test or proceed according to the requirements of your facility.
 Test result RR LO/RR HI The glucose result may be below/above the reportable range set by system administrator.
 Run a glucose control test with a new test strip (see Chapter 4).
 Repeat the test or proceed according to the requirements of your facility.
 Test result CR LO/CR HI The glucose result may be below/above the critical range set by system administrator.
 Run a glucose control test with a new test strip (see Chapter 4).
 Repeat the test or proceed according to the requirements of your facility.
-Meter displays Strip defect Error The test strip is defective or the blood glucose result is extremely low and below the meter's measurement range.
+Meter displays Strip defect Error The test strip is defective.
 Refer to the package insert for the test strips.
 Check that you are performing the test correctly (see Chapter 3).
 Run a glucose control test with a new test strip (see Chapter 4).
 Repeat the test or proceed according to the requirements of your facility.
-If the error persists, contact ACCU-CHEK Customer Care.
+If the error persists, contact Accu-Chek Customer Care.
 Meter displays an error Type Bad Dose Insufficient amount of blood on the test strip.
 Refer to the package insert for the test strips.
 Review proper testing procedure.
 Repeat the test using a new test strip, ensuring proper sample application.
-If the error persists, contact ACCU-CHEK Customer Care.
+If the error persists, contact Accu-Chek Customer Care.
 Meter displays (QC) FAIL or Out of Range Refer to the package insert for the test strips.
 Check that you are performing the test correctly (see Chapter 4).
 Repeat the glucose control test with a new test strip.
-If the error persists, contact ACCU-CHEK Customer Care.
+If the error persists, contact Accu-Chek Customer Care.